JD Spicer Zeb Solicitors Banner Image

 Our expertise with kidnap and false imprisonment charges

-With over 40 years of experience representing people accused of the most serious criminal offences, including kidnap and false imprisonment, we have a detailed understanding of how these charges work and what you need to do to build the strongest possible defence.
+With over 45 years of experience representing people accused of the most serious criminal offences, including kidnap and false imprisonment, we have a detailed understanding of false imprisonment and kidnap legislation and what you need to do to build the strongest possible defence.

-Our criminal defence lawyers will support you from your first contact with police and through every stage of investigation and any subsequent prosecution, making sure your defence is handled correctly every step of the way.
+Our criminal defence lawyers will support you from your first contact with police and through every stage of investigation and any subsequent prosecution for a false imprisonment or kidnap charge, making sure your defence is handled correctly every step of the way.

-We have exceptional expertise in the various types of evidence used in these types of serious criminal cases, including forensics such as fingerprint and DNA analysis, digital evidence such as mobile phone records and text messages, and witness testimony.
+We have exceptional expertise in the various types of evidence relating to kidnap and false imprisonment legislation, including forensics such as fingerprint and DNA analysis, digital evidence such as mobile phone records and text messages, and witness testimony.
 We can therefore ensure any flaws in the police or prosecution cases are exposed and that every available angle of defence is considered.

 Our team have strong advocacy experience, as well as working with some of the UK’s leading criminal defence barristers specialising in kidnap and false imprisonment cases.
 This means that if your case were to go to trial, we will be able to give you the very best representation to help you secure the most favourable outcome available.